coastrock/CEBD1250_repo/README.md

 Get all employees hired after 01-01-1995
 Get all salaries from 60000 to 90000
 Get all titles where title is equal to engineer

+### Class 3 Questions about the content of the class
+Slide 16
+Return all salaries that are between 40000 and 60000 Select all employees hired after 01-01-1995
+Select all the valid titles names (with to_date = 01-01-9999).
+Add an extra column written “valid” for the ones with to_date = 01-01-9999, and “not valid” for the ones with different to_date values
+Select all titles where title is equal to engineer

+Slide 22
+Return the minimum salary of the salary table
+What is the difference between “Having” and “Where” clauses?
+Return the maximum value for date of birth on the employee table What is wrong with the following query, re-write it making the needed corrections.
+    SELECT employee.emp_no, AVG(salaries.salary)
+    FROM employee INNER JOIN salaries AT employee.emp_no = salaries.emp_no
+    HAVING AVG(salaries.salary) > 10000
+    GROUP BY employee.emp_no

+Slide 27
+What is the difference between a relational data model and a data warehouse?
+Can you tell when to use a data warehouse rather than a normalized database?
+Which are the data warehouse phases?
+Can you list the importance of the staging phase?

+Slide 39
+Based on the model below, please define a Multidimensional OLAP model with at least one fact and 4 dimensions